 Jacqueline McCarty, Vice President

 Jackie started her career in Search and Rescue with Kentucky Search and Rescue Dogs in 1992.
 She has trained two dogs in wilderness & HRD and two dogs in live-find disaster to the operational level.
 The Falmouth, KY, flood in 1997 was her first disaster.
 Working that disaster made her realize the need to increase and standardize the education and training for SAR K9 teams.
 She transitioned exclusively to disaster dog work in 2005, and is a member of a task force in Indiana.
 She is currently working with her fifth SAR dog, Gabe, a Belgian Malinois.
 She is a disaster dog evaluator and has been deployed to several disasters including searching for survivors after Hurricane Katrina.
 For her day job, she is a LVT and is the Surgical Manager at the University of Louisville large animal facility.

 Kathy Yelton, Treasurer

-Kathy has been a member of the K9 Operations Team with the McLean County Emergency Management Agency in Illinois from 2012-2022.
+Kathy was a member of the K9 Operations Team with the McLean County Emergency Management Agency in Illinois from 2012-2022.
 Kathy's first working partner, K9 Elly, was injured during training and sustained a career ending injury.
 Kathy and Elly have since retired from SAR work and will continue detection work in the field of dog sports.
 Kathy continues to head out into the woods “getting lost and disorientated” to set up realistic training scenarios for many different SAR K9’s and their handlers to better equip them for an actual mission.
-Kathy has been training dogs for the past 15 years and specializes in puppy and rescue/shelter dog obedience training.
+Kathy has been training dogs for the past 17 years and specializes in puppy and rescue/shelter dog obedience training.
 She loves to see the working bond between the trainer and K9 strengthen as new skills are learned together as a team.
 Kathy is also the CFO of a manufacturing rep company that has offices in Chicago, Peoria and Bloomington Illinois.